Gilda Olvidado

-Gilda Olvidado (born 9 August 1957 in Cebu City, Cebu) is a Filipina movie and television writer, and melodrama novelist.
-Her novels have been turned into live-action movies by VIVA Films, and also been remade for television through Sine Novela.
+Gilda Olvidado-Marcelino (born August 9, 1957 in Cebu City, Cebu) is a Filipina television writer and melodrama novelist.
+Several of her comic serials have been adapted into films by VIVA Films, and were also remade for television through GMA Network's Sine Novela.

 Family

 Olvidado's parents are Gregorio Tan and Guarda Olvidado.
 She lived and received early education in Maranding, Lanao del Norte, Northern Mindanao.
-Olvidado is the wife of Ruben Marcelino, a former editor-in-chief of the Atlas Publishing Company, with whom she had two children.
+Olvidado is married to Ruben Marcelino, a former editor-in-chief of the Atlas Publishing Company, with whom she has two children.

 Education

 She was a student of Chemistry at Adamson University.
 For two years, she took units of Journalism at the Manuel L. Quezon University.

 Influences

 Olvidado had been influenced by Carlo J. Caparas, particularly in the field of writing for Philippine comics.